 Live With Passion

-College is a time like no other to do the ridiculous things that you can’t do when you’re married with a mortgage and a family.
-I encouraged the graduating seniors to embrace this.
+College is a time like no other to do the ridiculous things that you can't do when you're married with a mortgage and a family.
+I encourage graduating seniors to embrace this.
 Do ridiculous things.
 Have fun.
 Skip class on a sunny Friday afternoon.
 And so on.
-Jesus said in John 10:10, “I came so that they may have life, and have it abundantly.”
-I fully realize that the full life Jesus was talking about wasn’t primarily about bungee jumping or hang gliding.
+Jesus said in John 10:10, "I came so that they may have life, and have it abundantly."
+I fully realize the full life Jesus was talking about wasn't primarily about bungee jumping or hang gliding.
 But, I do think that a fully realized salvation includes embracing the everyday awesomeness of our world, whatever that means to you.
-It’s living life with a passion, and it’s a vital part of living a life that matters.
+It's living life with a passion, and it's a vital part of living a life that matters.

 Live Life With Humility

-In Philippians chapter 2 Paul writes that even though Jesus was God’s very son, Jesus made himself nothing, taking the very nature of a servant, and he humbles himself even unto death on a cross!
-If this kind of humility was good enough for Jesus, it should be good enough for us.
-I challenged the graduates to put other’s interests before their own.
+In Philippians chapter 2 Paul writes that even though Jesus was God's very son, Jesus made himself nothing, taking the very nature of a servant, and he humbles himself even unto death on a cross!
+If this kind of humility was good for Jesus, it should be good for us.
+I challenge the graduates to put other's interests before their own.
 To be a servant.
 To do for others what no one else will.
 Take up for the weak and the outcast.
-In a world whose mantra is “me first,” they can never underestimate the impact that their humility can make on the world around them.
+In a world whose mantra is "me first," they can never underestimate the impact that their humility can make on the world around them.
 It is not without reason that Jesus said the first will be last, and the last shall be first.

 Live Life With Purpose

-There is a very profound spiritual truth I shared with the graduating seniors.
+There is a very profound spiritual truth I share with graduating seniors.
 It is this: if they are a follower of Christ, their life does not belong to them.
 There has been a great exchange made.
 Christ gave His life for theirs.
 And if they have accepted His sacrifice on their behalf, their life no longer belongs to them.
-Paul says in 2 Corinthians that we were “bought at a price.”
-2 Corinthians 5:17 says, “if anyone is in Christ you are a new creation, the old has gone the new has come.”
-We can’t walk around living the life of a dead person.
-Our old life with all our selfish desires and trivial concerns is gone.
+Paul says in 2 Corinthians that we were "bought at a price."
+2 Corinthians 5:17 says, "if anyone is in Christ you are a new creation, the old has gone the new has come."
+We can't walk around living the life of a dead person.
+Our old life, with all our selfish desires and trivial concerns, is gone.
 It is dead.
 Our new life is a life of meaning, a life of grace, a life of purpose!